Neena Gill

-Neena Gill, is a British Labour Party politician.
+Neena Gill, Baroness Gill (born 24 December 1956) is a British Labour Party politician.
 She served as a Member of the European Parliament (MEP) for the West Midlands first from 1999 to 2009, and then from 2014 to 2020.

 Early life and career

 Gill was born in Ludhiana, Punjab, India.
 She emigrated to the UK with her family when she was ten years old.
 Her father was a businessman.
 Gill's first job was working in a library at the age of 16.
 She graduated with a bachelor's degree in social studies from Liverpool John Moores University in 1979.
 She was vice president of the students union.
 Gill later gained a postgraduate professional qualification from the Chartered Institute of Housing in 1984 and in 1996, she completed the senior executive programme at the London Business School.

 After graduation, Gill became a trainee accountant but only worked for six weeks before leaving to become a housing officer at Ealing London Borough Council.
 Aged 29, Gill became the chief executive of ASRA Group, making her the first female, first non-white and youngest chief executive of a UK housing association.
 She then worked as the chief executive of Newlon Housing Group.